freakmangd/LoveCollider/README.md

 This library is a very light collider library.
-This can either be used just with triggers, or with physics collisions with the help of the transform.lua script You can read the documentation on the functions here:
+This can either be used just with triggers, or with physics collisions with the help of the transform.lua script

+You can read the documentation on the functions here:

 ## Installation

-After downloading, place collider.lua (and transform.lua optionally) into your folder with your main.lua If you put it in a different folder, be sure to reflect that in the following require lines
+After downloading, place collider.lua (and transform.lua optionally) into your folder with your main.lua.
+If you put it in a different folder, be sure to reflect that in the following require lines.

 In your main.lua or wherever you put your requirements, write
 ```lua